 When sufficiently charred, throw the pieces in a sealable plastic bag.
 Seal.
 Once they’ve cooled down, peel the skins off, and then cut into thin strips.

-On a baking sheet, toss the butternut squash with 1 tablespoon of the oil and sprinkle with salt, pepper, and 1/4 teaspoon of the thyme.
+On a baking sheet, toss the butternut squash with 1 tablespoon of the oil and sprinkle with salt, pepper, and 1/2 teaspoon of thyme.
 Roast in the oven until tender, about 25 minutes, turning the sheet once midway through.
 After taking the squash out of the oven, increase the temperature to 425.

 Spoon half the poblano mixture into a baking dish and top with half the roasted squash.
 Sprinkle on half of the cheese.
 Repeat the layers.
 Top with buttered breadcrumbs.